 Assistive technology is any item that can increase, maintain, or improve the functional capabilities of individuals with disabilities.
 Those needing assistive technology can include people with visual or physical impairments (including carpal tunnel syndrome or repetitive stress injuries) or learning disabilities.

-Both the Office of Disability Services (ODS) and Information Technology Services (ITS) provide access to assistive technology.
+Both the Office of Accessibility Resources & Services (OARS) and Information Technology Services (ITS) provide access to assistive technology.
 For information on other assistive technology resources, please contact ODS.

 Assistive Technology Offered by ITS